 or not of

 "type": "contao-bundle", you can still add it to the

 contao/package-metadata repository.
 It will then show up in the search results

-with a link to your homepage, where you can provide installation instructions,
+with a link to your homepage, where you can provide custom installation instructions, information

 If users need to pay for your package or you created it just for a single